Members of Ethiopia’s Sidama community in traditional attire. Photo credit: Wikimedia/Natnael Tadele (CC BY-SA 4.0)

-These elections are taking place in the context of political change in Ethiopia, and in the midst of both the opportunity to build a democracy and the threat of ethnic violence or even a breakup of the country, especially in light of the growing crisis in Tigray region in the north that has exploded into violent conflict.
+These elections are taking place in the context of political change in Ethiopia, and in the midst of both the opportunity to build a democracy and the threat of ethnic violence.
+Furthermore, the country risks breaking up, especially amid crisis in Tigray region in the north that exploded into violent conflict in November 2020.
 It is a time of great promise and great peril for Ethiopia.

 In 2018, Ethiopia began a historic process of democratization following the selection of Abiy Ahmed as prime minister.
 Reforms included releasing political prisoners, opening up Ethiopia’s previously closed political space, and pledging to hold free and fair elections in 2020.
 In that vein, Abiy appointed Birtukan Mideksa, a former opposition activist who had been jailed and exiled for protesting the regime, to oversee the country’s elections.
 However, Ethiopia’s reformers face many obstacles, including entrenched opposition to democracy within the political establishment.